utanvet-ellenor/client-php/README.md

 > - Too much failed deliveries.
 (How much is "too much"?)
 > - Bad customer reputation.
 (What reputation is considered "bad"?)

+Suggested labels (and their translations) can be found in the `Reasons` class of the `utanvet-ellenor/client-php` repository: [https://github.com/utanvet-ellenor/client-php](https://github.com/utanvet-ellenor/client-php)

 ### Send Signal (order outcome) to Utánvét Ellenőr API 2.0

 Order status changes are the endorsed and ideal events to trigger these API calls.